Q. I was not offered a room but still really want to live on campus. What are my chances?

 Q. Are the rooms insured?

 The contents of your room are not insured by Campus Residences.
-We do advise that you take out your own insurance or extend your home insurance to include your possessions on campus.
+We do advise that you take out your own insurance or extend your home insurance to include your possessions

 Q. What are the rules of the Residences?

 Once you have been offered a room, you will be required to accept the Occupancy Licence which details the terms and conditions of living in Residences.
 Offers are made subject to acceptance of these conditions.
 Just click on the link below to view these regulations - http://www.dcuaccommodation.ie/living-on-campus/undergraduate-terms-and-conditionshttp

 The following is an example of how your mail should be addressed.